Pico/mPython – smart car DIY

 Due to the nicely organized code, changes were straight forward.

-ToDo: play bit more with: PID settings, minimum running speeds, calibration e-compass.
+• ToDo: play bit more with: PID settings, minimum running speeds, calibration e-compass.

-ToDo: do more calibrations, how precise is the robot moving to a target?
+• ToDo: do more calibrations, how precise is the robot moving to a target?

 Conclusions (so far):

-• With some tweaking the code works out-of-the-box.
+• With some tweaking the code works ‘out-of-the-box’.

 • Still need to update the code:

-• Include: accelerating/deaccelerating.
+• Missing: accelerating/deaccelerating.

-• Include: remote logging.
+• Missing: remote logging.

-• Include: remote sending commands.
+• Missing: remote sending commands.

-Current status (Jan.
+Status (Jan.
 2025)

 The robot is able to follow some waypoints (hard coded).

 But somehow the precision moving towards the end point is very low.
-(Easialy 15 cm off, when moving a 1x1m square.)
+(Easialy 25 cm off, when moving a 1x1m square.)

 Next steps: